 Grades are posted to students’ WebAdvisor account.
-If a student needs a printed grade report he or she must submit the appropriate form to the registrar’s office.
-The form can be found on the Web at www.lemoyne.edu/registrar or in the registrar’s office.
+If a student needs a printed grade report, he or she must submit the appropriate form to the Registrar’s office.
+Grade reports may only be requested for a single semester.
+If additional semesters are needed, please request an official transcript.
+The form to request a grade report can be found on the Registrar’s website.
 It is the responsibility of the student to inform the registrar’s office of a change in name or address.

 Le Moyne College has partnered with Parchment Exchange to offer electronic transcripts to our students and alumni.
 Paper transcripts may also be ordered online through Parchment Exchange to be mailed to your destination or held for pick-up in the Registrar's Office.